Insider Threat Detection & Data Loss Prevention Services

 Resolve the sensitive questions before the program expands.

-Insider-risk and DLP work requires more care than many cybersecurity projects because it touches employees, contractors, sensitive business data, legal obligations, privacy expectations, and internal trust.
+Insider threat and DLP work requires more care than many cybersecurity projects because it touches employees, contractors, sensitive business data, legal obligations, privacy expectations, and internal trust.
 These questions help clarify how the work should be scoped and governed.

 Schedule a consultation to bring structure to insider-risk and data-protection questions.